John Dos Passos: Influence

 Dos Passos's pioneering works of nonlinear fiction were a major influence in the field.
 In particular Alfred Döblin's Berlin Alexanderplatz and Jean-Paul Sartre's Roads To Freedom trilogy show the influence of his methods.
 In a 1936 essay, "On John Dos Passos and 1919", Sartre referred to Dos Passos as "the greatest writer of our time."

 American writer Mary McCarthy said that The 42nd Parallel was among the chief influences on her own work.
 In the television documentary, The Odyssey of John Dos Passos (1994), writer Norman Mailer said: "Those three volumes of U.S.A. make up the idea of a 'Great American Novel.

 Science fiction writers have also been influenced by Dos Passos's works.
 John Brunner's "non-novel" Stand on Zanzibar (1968), which won the Hugo Award, features his technique of using fictitious newspaper clippings, television announcements, and other "samples" taken from the news and entertainment media of the year 2010.
 While influenced by Dos Passos's technique, Brunner's work was also inspired by emerging European literary theory on metafiction.
 Joe Haldeman's novel Mindbridge (2014) also uses the collage technique.
 His short story "To Howard Hughes: A Modest Proposal" (1974) explored a wealthy man reacting to the threat of war by wielding the power of private atomic reaction.

 The British documentary filmmaker Adam Curtis says he has been inspired by Dos Passos and tries to incorporate his technique in film: "Why I love Dos Passos is he tells political stories but at the same time he also lets you know what it feels like to live through them.
 Most journalism does not acknowledge that people live at least as much in their heads as they do in the world."

 In a 2018 interview, French director Agnès Varda spoke on her inspirations, "I learned a lot from reading.
 I learned editing from Dos Passos.
 I learned the structure of writing from Fontenay.
 I learned poetry from Prévert.

 Dos Passos Prize

 The John Dos Passos Prize is a literary award given annually by the Department of English and Modern Languages at Longwood University.
 The prize seeks to recognize "American creative writers who have produced a substantial body of significant publication that displays characteristics of John Dos Passos' writing: an intense and original exploration of specifically American themes, an experimental approach to form, and an interest in a wide range of human experiences."

+John dos Passos Cultural Center

+The John dos Passos Cultural Center, located in Ponta do Sol on the island of Madeira, is the municipality's main cultural facility, dedicated to literature and to the legacy of the Luso-descendant writer John dos Passos, as well as to the history of emigration.
+Through cultural programming and a Scientific Research Unit, the Centre promotes literary studies related to the author, while also housing a small museum with 19th-century domestic furnishings and photographs documenting the writer's visits to the birthplace of his paternal grandfather.
+It was inaugurated on 20 September 2004.